thisdot/starter.dev/starters/vue3-apollo-quasar/README.md

 - Follow the prompts to select the _vue3-apollo-quasar_ kit and name your new project.
 - `cd` into your project directory and run `yarn` or `npm install`.
-- Run `quasar dev` to start the development server.
+- Run `yarn dev` to start the development server.
 - Open your browser to `http://localhost:8080` to see the included example code running.

 ### Manual